Siddarth-Raghuvanshi/HSC_Generation_Pipeline/Zlab_Automation_Pipeline/README.md

 * xlrd
 * numpy
 * math
+* xlutils
 * tkinter

-This can be easily achieved by installing Anaconda (Python 3) on to the computer.
+This can be easily achieved by installing Anaconda (Python 3) and using pip for the xltuils on to the computer.

 # Usage